Family Member Arrested

 - If your family member/friend is being held in a city jail, remind him/her of the right to have an attorney present if being questioned by police officers or detectives.

 - He/She will be screened for mental illness, as well as other health concerns, upon arrival.
-It is very important that they be direct and honest to benefit as much as possible from this screening process.
-Assure your family member that it is OK to discuss his/her physical and mental condition, diagnosis, medications, etc., with the staff conducting the screening, which includes Sheriff’s nursing staff and Jail Mental Health Service staff.
-It is important your family member feels safe to speak openly with the mental health screeners.
+It is very important that he/she be direct and honest to benefit as much as possible from this screening process.
+Assure your family member/friend that it is OK to discuss his/her physical and mental condition, diagnosis, medications, etc., with the staff conducting the screening, which includes Sheriff’s nursing staff and Jail Mental Health Service staff.
+It is important your family member/friend feels safe and speaks openly during the mental health screening.

 The Lake County Jail